kubehe/RxJS-Dojo/README.md

 RxJS == Lodash for events.

-Combines the Observer pattern with the Iterator pattern and functional programming with collections t
+Combines the Observer pattern with the Iterator pattern and functional programming with collections.

 Mutable solution:
 ```javascript